lsjle/2024-science-fair/code/evaluation/README.md

 finish and then write the report

 MMLU datasets come from https://huggingface.co/datasets/lukaemon/mmlu TQAZH currently is not usable.
-Currently its translation is weird.
+Currently its translation is weird. however i translate it to traditional chinese with opencc